codex-storage/codex-research/design/marketplace.md

 where the fraction is parameter of the smart contract.

 The size of the reward should be chosen carefully.
-It should not be too low, to incentive hosts in the network to prioritize repairs over filling new slots in the network.
+It should not be too low, to incentivize hosts in the network to prioritize repairs over filling new slots in the network.
 It should also not be too high, to prevent malicious nodes in the network to try to disable hosts in an attempt to collect the reward.